3110/mycobot-transponder/README.md

 You can move joints freely in case joints are locked.
 ## Notes

-From v0.1.0, The green(send) and red(receive) circles on the right corner, which display the data transmission status in real time, are removed(they are meaningless).
+From v0.1.0, the green(send) and red(receive) circles on the right corner, which display the data transmission status in real time, are removed(they are meaningless).